 The Butler’s free Film on Art series features art history documentaries, which are shown on Tuesdays at noon in the museum’s state-of-the-art Beecher Center Zona Auditorium.
 For film schedule, CLICK HERE.

 Art classes for children and adults are offered quarterly and are conducted by highly skilled and qualified instructors.
 The Al Parella Scholarship fund makes Butler classes available to talented, financially challenged school-age students.
-CLICK HERE for info on 2017 Winter/Spring Art Classes.
+CLICK HERE for the listing of 2017 Winter/Spring Art Classes.
+For 2017 Adult Summer art classes, CLICK HERE.
+For 2017 Children’s art classes CLICK HERE.

 The Butler offers free family programs each month to introduce families to the Institute’s collection and temporary shows.
 Butler instructors lead children and their parents in an art activity based upon works on view within the museum’s galleries.